 You'll complete Waikato's Master of Arts (Applied) (MA(Applied)) by studying papers on specialist topics.
 Your studies will give you the skills you need to work overseas.
 You might already be working in a different area of language teaching in New Zealand and are thinking about heading overseas, so you'd like to gain the qualification you need to do this.

 Some of the topics you'll study are specific to Waikato's MA(Applied).
 These topics include discourse analysis and teacher cognition studies.
 Another distinctive topic that's increasing in importance is the theory and concepts of English for academic purposes.
 When you study this topic, you'll learn how to teach students who are doing higher degrees and research, so you'll develop the skills you need to teach International students doing post-graduate education.
-You'll be completing a degree that was the first of its kind in New Zealand - the MA(Applied) was introduced in 1992, and was the first applied linguistics degree offered here.Teaching Staff
+You'll be completing a degree that was the first of its kind in New Zealand - the MA(Applied) was introduced in 1992, and was the first applied linguistics degree offered here.Career Opportunities

 Where can your MA(Applied) degree take you?
 You'll be qualified to teach English in schools and universities in a number of countries.
 Past graduates have gone on to achieve in many different roles, from managing a language school to being involved in academic administration, from coordinating language courses to teaching in Universities, polytechs and English language centres in New Zealand.
 Our graduates have taken up opportunities at Universities in China, South Korea, Japan, Thailand, Indonesia, Taiwan and Mongolia.
 Some graduates have managed ESOL units in New Zealand schools or worked in the educational publishing field.